epguides.com

 Question: When is the show on?
 Where can I find it?

 Answer: If your local newspaper is online, they might have a link to an online TV listing.
-Otherwise, try Titan TV or Yahoo!
-TV.
-Also, a site called RErun'd lists all the shows that are currently being rerun on the major television networks in the U.S. and Canada, although we don't know how regularly it is updated.
+Otherwise, try Titan TV or TV Guide.

 Question: Is "actor" going to do another show?
 Will "show" or this "episode" ever get repeated?